NBISweden/fungal-trans/README.md

     └── config.yaml
 ```

-For both these profiles, the first section of `config.yaml` specifies several command line flags for Snakemake, *e.g.*:
+For both these profiles, the first section of the `config.yaml` file specifies several command line flags for Snakemake, *e.g.*:

 ```yaml
 rerun-triggers: "mtime" # use modification time of files as a trigger for rerunning jobs